M1ckeysofine/portfolio/notes/DEF CON for the Neurodiverse Hacker.md

-# Navigating DEF CON as a Neurodivergent Attendee: Culture, Consent, and Change
+# Navigating DEF CON as a Neurodivergent Hacker:
+### Culture, Consent, and Change

 ## Introduction